Mostafai9/roblox-group-auto-claimer/README.md

-enable Gateway Intents before using this thing
+this Autoclaimer claim using XPaths which are not super fast enable Gateway Intents before using this thing
 Discord Server: https://discord.gg/2xdBsmyeak
 if u have anyquestion feel free to add me or join my Discord Server